mubn/weather-stats/README.md

 # Weather Stats

 With "Weather Stats" atmospheric temperature-, humidity- and pressure data can be long-term saved and displayed.
 The data can be collected for example with the [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/).
-Boards with this sensor can be purchased in various online shops.
+Boards with this sensor can be purchased in various online shops and operated with a Raspberry Pi for example.

 This application is an easy and efficient way to collect and display collected weather data.
 It is not necessary to connect to a database server or to install a new one.
+Also it is not necessary to use Grafana to show the collected data.
 The entire application consists of a few PHP files and a few lines of JavaScript code.
+Charts are drawn with the use of the JavaScript library [Chart.js](https://www.chartjs.org).
 The data is persisted in a SQLite database, which is natively supported by PHP (no installation required).
 This application runs in a single Docker comtainer and uses a official PHP Docker image.

 The application is basic-auth-secured.
 Set your credentials in the [login.php](./app/login.php).
 This authentication method is only secure with activated transport encryption!